alphagov/govuk-design-system/src/components/notification-banner/index.md

 - in a service that lets the user register or apply for something, they might need to know that it’s taking longer than usual to process applications because of an emergency
 - in an account-type service, the user might need to know that the service will be down for scheduled maintenance

-{{ example({group: "components", item: "notification-banner", example: "whole-service", html: true, nunjucks: true, open: false, size: "s"}) }}
+{{ example({ group: "components", item: "notification-banner", example: "whole-service", html: true, nunjucks: true, open: false, size: "s" }) }}

 If your service is on GOV.UK and it’s affected by an emergency, ask your department’s content team to [request a change to the service start page](https://www.gov.uk/guidance/contact-the-government-digital-service/request-a-thing#change-govuk-content).
 If your service is getting more demand than usual, check that you’ve set up [There is a problem with the service pages](/patterns/problem-with-the-service-pages/) and [Service unavailable pages](/patterns/service-unavailable-pages/), and the wording is up to date.